jacklukem/BigSurfixes/README.md

 then from single user mode type : chmod 755 kcsingleuser.sh ; ./kcsingleuser.sh

 (credit to ASentientBot for apfs_boot_util to mount the BigSur Data Volume from single user mode)

+Note, if you use my prelinkedkernel fix command directly from BigSur the Preboot Volume mount point is this:

+/System/Volumes/Preboot/

+I uploaded those scripts to run also directly from BigSur normal booting